MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

     import module
     module.foo = 8    // Illegal!
     module = "hello"  // Illegal!

+Functions defined using the `defn` keyword are also immutable.
+However, lambdas assigned to a variable are mutably bound.

 #### Identifiers
 Identifiers may begin with any alphabetic character, or an underscore.
 The body of an identifier may be composed of any alphanumeric character, an underscore, or a mix thereof.
 All other characters are considered to be illegal.